 Most Livable Cities

-Australia has some of most livable cities in the world.
-Plenty of space, warm weather and economic prosperity all contribute to making Australian cities great places to live and study.
-Although living costs are high by international standards, so are salaries and unemployment is low.
+Australia has some of the most livable cities in the world.
+Plenty of space, warm weather, and economic prosperity all contribute to making Australian cities great places to live and study.
+Although living costs are high by international standards, salaries are also high, and unemployment is low.

 It is difficult to find an Australian city that is not very livable.
 Australians have chosen to settle mostly along the coast, particularly in areas with good water supplies and temperate climates.
 Few people live in the desert regions that make up most of the continent.